 - 1. An allocation formula for public school operating funds that responds to the added resource needs of schools with high percentages of low-income students - 2.
 A sufficient revenue base to support the overall rising costs of the public education system - 3.
 An array of transition and capital resources needed to effectively implement the proposed district realignment, and - 4.
 An allocation of funding for the additional programs and services, such as high-quality early childhood programs, required to meet the needs of students in poverty.

-Looking at these four areas, the Advisory Committee proposed the following Action Agenda:
+Looking at these four areas, the Advisory Committee proposed the following Action Agenda, included as it appears in the final report.